focustense/easymod/NPC Bundler/Backlog.md

 - Facegen creation, if that's even possible
   - Automating the CK is not; but it might be possible to "mix" facegen files by e.g. taking the head node from one and hair from another.
+  - De-wiggify project has proven that this *is* possible in limited scope.
+- Hair-only mod support (VHR, ApachiiHair3DNPC, etc.)
+  - Unsure how to "preview" this, but execution seems possible now with NIF edits
 - Automatic hair physics replacement (when available)
+  - i.e. given an original ESP and a physics version, replace all of the form links and facegen sub-meshes for some or all NPCs.
+- General utilities not directly related to merge
+  - Could make use of the code already here for some community-neglected areas
+  - Check for missing textures (in plugins AND facegens)

 ## Punted